MandalaChain/Idchain-pallet/README.md

 # ID CHAIN

 > **Repository Notice**
-> This is a public fork of [Pandi Gitlab](https://git.247.or.id/pandi/idchain-testnet/-/tree/feat/async-backing?ref_type=heads) (private).
+> This is a public fork of [IDCHAIN Gitlab](https://git.247.or.id/pandi/idchain-testnet/-/tree/feat/async-backing?ref_type=heads) (private).
 To comply with licensing and confidentiality requirements, this fork contains a limited, sanitized subset of the source code and history.
 Some features are intentionally omitted or replaced with placeholders.

 A Madya Solo chain implementation, build with [Substrate](https://substrate.io/).
 It is started as a standalone blockchain that will be evolved into a parachain of Utama Mandala relay chain.